CongLeSolutionX/MSE_CPSC-543-Software_Maintenance/docs/Software_Maintenance/Chapter_13/Discussion_Subject_2.md

 license(s): MIT, CC BY 4.0
 ---

----
+# Discussion Subjects from chapter 13

 Below are a subject related to Chapter 13, "Building and Sustaining Maintainability", through the lens of an experienced iOS developer.

 ---

-# Subject 2: The Importance of Testability and the Role of Tools in the iOS Ecosystem
+## Subject 2: The Importance of Testability and the Role of Tools in the iOS Ecosystem

 Chapter 13 also highlights testability as a vital quality factor.
 In the iOS world, we have a robust testing framework called XCTest.
 This framework provides the tools to write unit tests, UI tests, and performance tests, ensuring that changes don't introduce regressions or bugs.